Subpoenas and Notices to Produce Practice Note (GPN-SUBP)

 J L B ALLSOP

 Subsequent references to a "document" in Parts 2 – 10 of this practice note should be read to intend to refer to a document or thing.

 See also, to the extent applicable, Part 5 and following of the Enforcement, Endorsement and Contempt Practice Note (GPN-ENF).

 This will usually be the docket judge or the judge who is responsible for dealing with the case management or hearing of the matter.
 Other than in exceptional circumstances, leave to issue a subpoena should not be sought from a duty judge.
 Registrars also have the power to issue a subpoena (see s35A of the Federal Court of Australia Act 1976 (Cth) and Schedule 2 powers in the Federal Court Rules) and may do so in certain circumstances.

 However, an addressee must comply with the requirements of a subpoena even if it has not been served personally on the addressee if the addressee has, by the last date for service of the subpoena, actual knowledge of the subpoena and of its requirements, see r 24.17(3) of the Federal Court Rules.

 As to non-party discovery generally, see r 20.23 and following; see also the Federal Court Rules (Division 20.2) and the Central Practice Note (parts 6, 8 and 10) regarding discovery more generally.

 A hearing to deal with any issue to do with production of documents in response to the service of a subpoena is commonly referred to as a "return of subpoena hearing".

 When producing copies of original electronic documents, the copies should be produced in a form that is as close as possible to the original form of the document and in a text searchable format wherever practicable.

-See regulation 2.08 of the Federal Court and Federal Circuit Court Regulation 2012 (Cth).
+See regulation 2.08 of the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth).